Skip to main content

 How do I identify high-volume spinal cord stimulator implanters?

-CMS Medicare physician utilization data shows procedure volumes by provider NPI.
+CMS Medicare physician use data shows procedure volumes by provider NPI.
 Look for CPT code 63650 (spinal cord stimulator trial) and CPT 63685 (permanent SCS implant).
 Physicians performing 100+ trials per year are high-volume implanters.
 This data runs about 18 months behind, but implant volumes are relatively stable year over year for established practices.

 What data quality issues should I watch for in pain management provider lists?

-Four main issues: taxonomy code misclassification (15-20% of pain physicians register under base specialty codes rather than pain-specific codes), multi-location practice patterns (physicians work at offices and ASCs not listed on their NPI record), the interventional vs. non-interventional distinction (both may share taxonomy codes), and fellowship training verification (self-designated pain practitioners may not perform the complex procedures device companies care about).
+Four main issues: taxonomy code misclassification (15-20% of pain physicians register under base specialty codes rather than pain-specific codes), multi-location practice patterns (physicians work at offices and ASCs not listed on their NPI record), the interventional vs. Non-interventional distinction (both may share taxonomy codes), and fellowship training verification (self-designated pain practitioners may not perform the complex procedures device companies care about).

 Get the Provider Data You Need